manish012321/Explain-This-Diff/README.md

 node index.js
 ```

-You should see `Server running on http://localhost:3000`.

-### 2. Extension

-1. Go to `chrome://extensions`
-2. Enable **Developer mode** (top right)
-3. Click **Load unpacked** and select the `explain-this-diff` folder
-4. Open any GitHub pull request's **"Files changed"** tab
-5. Click **✨ Explain this Diff**

-The backend must be running locally for the extension to work (see [Deployment](#deployment--roadmap) below for removing this requirement).
+Then update `BACKEND_URL` in `content.js` to `http://localhost:3000/explain` and reload the extension.

 ---

 ## Known limitations / What I'd improve next

-- **Backend is local-only right now** — the extension currently points at `http://localhost:3000`, so the server must be running on the same machine.
-Next step: deploy to Render/Railway and update `BACKEND_URL`.
-- **No caching yet** — clicking the button twice on the same diff re-calls the AI both times, burning API quota unnecessarily for identical input.
+- **No automated tests yet** — the extraction and rendering logic would benefit from unit tests (e.g. Jest) given how much of it depends on GitHub's DOM structure.
 - **Diff extraction is text-only** — it reads visible diff lines but doesn't yet handle collapsed/truncated large diffs that GitHub hides behind "Load more" links.
 - **Single AI provider** — tightly coupled to Groq's API shape; a provider-agnostic adapter would make swapping models easier.
-- **No automated tests yet** — the extraction and rendering logic would benefit from unit tests (e.g. Jest) given how much of it depends on GitHub's DOM structure.
+- **In-memory cache resets on server restart** — fine for a portfolio project's traffic level; a production version would use Redis so the cache survives deploys and restarts.
+- **Free-tier hosting means cold starts** — the first request after inactivity takes 20-50 seconds while Render wakes the server.
+A paid tier or a keep-alive ping would remove this.

 ---